Best Projector Under $500 in 2026: NexiGo PJ40 Pro Wins (Tested)

 $350

-Best all-in-one smart projector.
+Runner-up - the best out-of-the-box smart projector.
 735 lumens, 2883:1 contrast, great tone mapping, built-in Netflix via NetRange.

 Pros